atrocore/atropim/README.md

 - Extensible with modules
 - Also check other advantages of [AtroCore](https://github.com/atrocore/atrocore).

+## How does AtroPIM differ from AtroCore?

+**AtroCore** is the open-source framework and core ecosystem.
+It provides the foundational architecture, user management, API, data model configuration, and low-code capabilities.
+By itself, it is an abstract entity-relationship system used to build custom business software.

+**AtroPIM** is a Product Information Management system.
+It is a pre-configured bundle of modules that installs on top of AtroCore, adding specific features required to manage complex product data, catalogs, channels, and digital assets.

 ## Features

 AtroPIM comes with a lot of features: